cdp-trial-patterns/data-in-motion/03_resize_image.md

  **Note:**

  The first attempt may fail due to a cold start and timeout (30 sec timeout on the API Gateway).
 A subsequent retry after a minute should work and should return the resized image much faster.

+ The function will be open to the internet.
+Make sure to secure it if you want to keep it running (this is done when creating the API Gateway trigger) or delete everything once you are done.

  ---